 Triage: “I woke up with severe back pain”.
-States he thinks its from working, bending and twisting.
+States he thinks its from work, bending and twisting.
 Low back, both sides.
 No pain in legs or abdomen

 °ABDOMEN: Soft, mild upper-tender.
 No guarding.
 No rebound